OneMagicKey/Yolov8-ONNX-telegram-bot/README.md

 <img width="768" src="images/example.png">

-A telegram bot for object detection and instance segmentation using YOLOv5/YOLOv8, implemented in python + openCV DNN + ONNX.
+A telegram bot for object detection and instance segmentation using YOLOv5/YOLOv8, implemented in Python + OpenCV + ONNXRuntime.

 Additionally, the bot can be deployed on the [Render](https://render.com) cloud platform for free.

-The webhook version of the running bot requires around 430 MB of RAM and includes 2
+The webhook version of the running bot requires around 330 MB of RAM and includes 2
 models: `yolov8n` and `yolov8n-seg`.
 The pooling version includes 4 models: `yolov5n`,
-`yolov8n`, `yolov5n-seg`, and `yolov8n-seg`, and requires around 630 MB of RAM.
+`yolov8n`, `yolov5n-seg`, and `yolov8n-seg`, and requires around 470 MB of RAM.

 ## Features